 We want to limit contact with the building, materials, and other people.
 By limiting appointments to one hour per day per person, we are lowering the risk of exposure should someone be contagious but asymptomatic.
-This also makes the library building safely available to as many residents as possible.
+This also makes the library building safely available to as many patrons as possible.

 May I use the library as a study, play, or resting place?